FlowFuse/flowfuse/docs/install/file-storage/README.md

 You can configure the backend store for the File Server by editing the `etc/flowforge-storage.yml` file.
-It defaults to using the `localfs` backend driver and mounting a directory into the contianer.
+It defaults to using the `localfs` backend driver and mounting a directory into the container.

 ## Kubernetes Helm